Michael Lorenzen: Cincinnati Reds

 During spring training in 2016, he was diagnosed with a sprained ulnar collateral ligament in his right elbow, and he did not return until mid-June.
 He pitched out of the bullpen for Cincinnati upon his return, and he finished the year with a 2–1 record and a 2.88 ERA in 35 relief appearances.
 In 2017, he was 8–4 with a 4.45 ERA in 70 appearances in relief.

-Lorenzen was called up to pinch-hit in the seventh inning of a June 30, 2018 game against the Milwaukee Brewers, and hit a grand slam off pitcher Jacob Barnes.
+Lorenzen was called up to pinch-hit in the seventh inning of a June 30, 2018, game against the Brewers and hit a grand slam off pitcher Jacob Barnes.
 It was Lorenzen's third home run of the 2018 season.

 During the 2018–2019 offseason, Lorenzen worked extensively as an outfielder and stated he had eagerness and desire for the transition to a two-way player.
 On September 4, 2019, Lorenzen became the second player in baseball history to hit a home run, earn the win as the pitcher, and play in the field in the same game when the Reds defeated the Phillies, 8–5.
 The other player to achieve the feat was Babe Ruth on June 13, 1921.
 In 2020 for the Reds, Lorenzen pitched in 18 games, registering a 3–1 record and a 4.28 ERA with 35 strikeouts in 33 2/3 innings of work.

 On April 14, 2021, Lorenzen was placed on the 60-day injured list with a shoulder strain.
 On July 17, Lorenzen was activated off of the injured list.

 Los Angeles Angels

 On November 30, 2021, Lorenzen signed a one-year contract with the Los Angeles Angels worth $6.75 million.
 Lorenzen sought to sign with a team that would allow him to start games and picked the Angels out of several offering teams because of his childhood in the Anaheim area.
 He made his Angels debut on April 11, 2022, starting the game and pitching 6 innings with 2 hits and 1 earned run allowed while striking out 7 against the Miami Marlins.

 On May 1, 2022, Lorenzen made his longest career start against the Chicago White Sox, giving up 3 runs in 8 1/3 innings of work.
 On July 7, the Angels placed Lorenzen on the 15-day injured list due to a strain in his right shoulder.
 An MRI found that there was no structural damage from the injury.
-He was later transferred to the 60-day injured list.
+He was later transferred to the 60-day injured list and was activated on September 9.
 In 18 starts, Lorenzen finished the season with an 8–6 record, posting a 4.24 ERA with 85 strikeouts.